Fadiand/Final_Project/README.md

 This project consists of three main components:

 1. **Backend**:
-   Deployed on **Render**, the backend is built with Django and Django REST Framework.
+   the backend is built with Django and Django REST Framework.
 It handles user authentication (Google login), image uploads, model classification, and feedback submission.

 2. **Frontend**:
-   A React application (built with Vite + Chakra UI) deployed on **Netlify**.
-It allows users to interact with the classification model, upload or fetch images, play a game, and generate animated trip trailers.
+   A React application.
+It allows users to interact with the classification model and upload or fetch images

 3. **Machine Learning Model**:
    A TensorFlow-based VGG19 model trained on Instagram city datasets (InstaCities100K + custom city-specific images).
 The model predicts whether an image is tourism-related with a confidence score.